 - An insurer has a duty to fully investigate each claim and provide findings (a valuation) within a reasonable time frame.

 It can be difficult to prove that bad faith occurred without an in-depth knowledge of the particulars of insurance law.
 However, claimants can take steps to identify potential bad faith dealing and protect their right to file a claim against an insurance company:

 - Be aware of potential red flags that might indicate insurance bad faith.
 Examples include repeated requests for the same information or arbitrary requests for evidence to support a claim.

 - Contact an attorney to schedule a free initial consultation.
-The attorneys at Dawson & Rosenthal, P.C. have more than five decades of experience in bad faith insurance law and can readily identify instances of unfair dealing.
+The San Diego insurance attorneys at Dawson & Rosenthal, P.C. have more than five decades of experience in bad faith insurance law and can readily identify instances of unfair dealing.